On infinitesimal contraction analysis for hybrid systems: Applications

 \section{Applications}

 {\texttt{S}} {\texttt{C}}

 In this section, we study the implications of our results in two application domains.
 First, Section~\ref{sec:appl:traffic} considers a hybrid system with identity resets that arises in the study of vehicular traffic flow.
 Traffic congestion can cause a discontinuous change in the speed of traffic flow on a segment of road, and the speed does not recover immediately as congestion decreases, so the traffic flow exhibits a hysteresis effect; this hysteresis is important for accurately capturing traffic flow patterns and requires a hybrid model of the dynamics.
-Second, Section~\ref{sec:appl:mech} presents a class of hybrid systems with non--identity resets that arise when modeling mechanical systems subject to unilateral constraints.
-Several variations are considered that illustrate application of our approach to systems wherein the state dimension and applicable norm changes through reset.
+Second, Section~\ref{sec:appl:mech} presents a class of hybrid systems with non-identity resets that arise when modeling mechanical systems subject to unilateral constraints.
+Several variations are considered that illustrate application of our approach to systems wherein the state dimension and applicable norm changes through reset, and to a system that does not restrict dwell time or mode sequence.
+In the interest of readability, we focus on specifying hybrid models and assessing infinitesimal contractivity for these systems, postponing a discussion of why these systems satisfy Assumptions~\ref{assum:system} and~\ref{assum:flow} to Section~\ref{sec:disc:assum}.